elizabeth-poggie/elizabeth-poggie/_content/notes/05-W24-intro-to-programming.md

 "I should make myself a snack if I have bread AND peanut butter."

 How do we turn this idea into a program?
-Tell me how I should make myself a snack.
+How do i make a snack?

 - Should i put peanut butter on the bread?
 - How do i put peanut butter on the bread?